SI 2019 Personnel Economics

 11:35 am

-Achyuta Adhvaryu, University of Michigan and NBER
+Achyuta Adhvaryu, University of California, San Diego and NBER

-Vittorio Bassi, University of Southern California
+Vittorio Bassi, University of Southern California and NBER

 Anant Nyshadham, University of Michigan and NBER